Azure/azure-rest-api-specs/specification/applicationinsights/data-plane/readme.md

 directive:
   - reason: Don't expose the GET endpoint since it's behavior is more limited than POST
     remove-operation: Query_Get
-  - reason: Rename Query_Post to Query so that we don't get an IQuery interface with 1 operation
-    where-operation: Query_Post
-    transform: $.operationId = "Query"
   - reason: Query schema will be deprecated, so do not expose in newly generated SDKs.
     remove-operation: GetQuerySchema
 ```